Binna Burra Cultural Landscape: Bellbird Lookout

 Located approximately one kilometre east of Binna Burra Mountain Lodge.
 The view from this barrier free natural rock formation sweeps across the Nixon's Creek Valley, taking in Ship's Stern, Turtle Rock and Egg Rock.

 Environmental Playground

 The recently constructed playground is located approximately 150 m along the road leading from the lodge on the left hand side and covers an area of approximately 600 square metres.

-Environmental Study Centre
+Environmental study centre

 Once the home of Arthur Groom, the building is located about six hundred metres south of the lodge on the slope rising to the entrance of Lamington National Park.
 The original slab hut was refurbished and extended in 1980.
-Upon the reopening of the Binna Burra side of Lamington National Park in September 2020 - one year after the September 2019 bushfire devastation) - Groom's Cottage was made into the 'Bushwalker's Bar' (downstairs) and the heritage reading Room (upstairs).
+Upon the reopening of the Binna Burra side of Lamington National Park in September 2020 - one year after the September 2019 bushfire devastation - Groom's Cottage was made into the 'Bushwalker's Bar' (downstairs) and the heritage reading Room (upstairs).
 The four bunkhouse rooms behind the Cottage were required to be used as storage facilities for food & beverage, house-keeping and maintenance.